Billions, and more, for lawmakers' projects in spending bill - NewsBreak

 The projects' reemergence after an 11-year hiatus, with transparency requirements and other curbs, marks a revival of expenditures that let lawmakers tout achievements to voters and help party leaders build support for legislation.
 While still vilified by some, especially conservatives, as emblems of influence peddling and wasteful spending, they've been embraced by lawmakers from both parties, who cite Congress' constitutional power of the purse and say they know their local needs.

 Retiring Sen. Richard Shelby attained $126 million for two campuses of the University of Alabama, his alma mater, including for an endowment for its flagship Tuscaloosa campus to hire science and engineering faculty.
-There was also hundreds of millions to improve the city of Mobile's seaport and airport, part of an eye-popping $648 million he amassed for his state, according to the legislation's explanatory documents.
+There was also hundreds of millions to improve the city of Mobile's seaport and airport, part of an eye-popping $648 million he amassed for his state, according to the AP's look at the legislative documents.

-The price tag of Shelby’s projects was the highest in Congress, according to Taxpayers for Common Sense, a nonpartisan group that favors fiscal restraint and conducted its own preliminary analysis.
+The price tag of Shelby’s projects was the highest in Congress, according to Taxpayers for Common Sense, a nonpartisan group that favors fiscal restraint and produced largely similar figures in its own preliminary study.
 Sen. Lindsey Graham, R-S.C., was next at $361 million.

 “I'm very proud of them,” said Shelby, top Republican on the Senate Appropriations Committee, which writes spending bills.
 He rebuffed complaints that it was unfair for senior lawmakers to use clout to garner federal spending.